UCA email

 If you have accidently clicked on any suspicious email link, change your password immediately and scan your device for malware.

 UCA have an automated detection system, which will flag any suspicious behaviour on accounts, such as Spam emails, multiple sign-in attempts in different locations or Malware detection.
-If your account is flagged by this system, it will be locked, and you will be contacted by your campus Gateway.
+If your account is flagged by this system, it will be locked, and you will be contacted by the Student IT Support team.
 Please follow the instructions on this email to reactivate your account.

 Recommended Antivirus Software